Lasse Virén: 1980 Olympics

 Virén ended his career after the 1980 Summer Olympics, where he placed fifth in the 10,000 metres.
 Virén qualified for that final, placing fourth and having clocked a disappointing 28:45 in his heat.
 Only after Ireland's John Treacy collapsed during his heat, due to heat stroke, was Virén given an automatic place in the final.
 Otherwise, he would have qualified for the final as a fastest loser.
 He pushed that final's leading pack until the last 300 metres, before succumbing to the spurt of Miruts Yifter, the eventual gold medalist.
-Some people claimed that Viren could have run better in the 1980 Olympics if he had not done so much marathon-like training.
-Viren himself believes that if he had not injured his leg shortly before the Olympics, he would have run clearly better.
+Some people claimed that Virén could have run better in the 1980 Olympics if he had not done so much marathon-like training.
+Virén himself believes that if he had not injured his leg shortly before the Olympics, he would have run clearly better.
 Another account suggests that the main issues arose from the fact that Virén had neglected to bring a masseur to his months long endurance training camps in Colombia and on the Canary Islands during the preparation phase for the Moscow Olympics, resulting in stiffened leg muscles during the following speed training phase of the preparation, which made the speed training inefficient, caused the above-mentioned injuries, and left him with an insufficient top speed.
-Viren skipped the 5,000-metres race and chose to compete in the Olympic marathon, where he started quite well, running over 20 kilometres in the lead group.
+Virén skipped the 5,000-metres race and chose to compete in the Olympic marathon, where he started quite well, running over 20 kilometres in the lead group.
 Stomach problems, however, caused him to drop out before 30 kilometres.
 In the autumn of 1980, he announced his retirement from active competitive running.